The Complexity of Growing a Graph: Growth Schedules of (Poly)logarithmic Slots

 \textbf{Leaf-cut phase:} Every leaf vertex of the current graph $G_{2i+1}$ is removed along with its incident edge.
+An example of this is shown in Figure $\ref{fig:LeafCut}$.
 If a single vertex is left, the algorithm terminates; otherwise, it proceeds to the path-cut phase.\\

 Finally, the algorithm reverses the phases (by decreasing $i$) to output a growth schedule for the tree $G$ as follows.
 For each path-cut phase $2i$, all path subgraphs that were decomposed in phase $i$ are regrown by using the {\em \texttt{path}} schedule as a subprocess.
 These can be executed in parallel in $O(\log n)$ slots.
 The same holds true for leaf-cut phases $2i+1$, where each can be reversed to regrow the removed leaves by using {\em \texttt{star}} schedules in parallel in $O(\log n)$ slots.
 In the last slot, the schedule deletes every excess edge.